-More importantly, it was a co-packed item (produced outside the Nabisco manufacturing system of plants, by a company with cracker and sandwich expertise).
-This meant that while the margins were lower than self-manufactured items, there was no overhead allocated (cost of the plants), so at the Net Margin line, of the P&L, it was making the same profit or $3M, with much less hassle.
+More significant to this success is that it was a co-packed item (produced outside the Nabisco manufacturing system of plants, by a company with cracker and sandwich expertise), which meant that while the margins were lower than self-manufactured items, there was no overhead allocated (cost of the internal manufacturing plants), so at the Net Margin line, of the P&L, it was making the same profit or $3M, with much less hassle.

 $60 million in profit over those years just by raising my hand.